Duress Badges for Healthcare Staff: Activation Methods and What to Test

 How duress badge activation methods compare on speed versus reliability.

-Single-press activation is the fastest to trigger and the most prone to accidental alerts.
+A single-press badge will erode your response culture within months.
 Studies of single-press emergency buttons in clinical settings show high rates of false calls [2].
-Facilities have resorted to adding protective covers to control accidental activations.
+Facilities resort to adding protective covers to compensate.
 A wearable badge bouncing against a doorframe faces the same physics.

-The gap between these approaches is measurable.
-Platforms using deliberate activation controls report substantially lower false alarm rates than single-press designs.
-That difference matters beyond convenience.
-Every false alarm erodes responder trust.
-After enough false calls, the team that's supposed to come running starts walking.
-Activation design protects the response culture, not just the alert accuracy.
+Every false alarm trains responders to stop trusting the system.
+After enough false calls, the team that should come running starts walking.
 Silent activation adds another layer: the alert should reach responders without the aggressor knowing it was sent.

 See how a duress badge with deliberate activation and silent alerting works in practice